Chapter 5:

 “Thank you, pixies.”

-They mumbled, “May your power grow stronger,” and disappeared into the door as it closed.
+They mumbled, “May your power grow stronger,” and disappeared through the door as it closed.

 I jumped into the dress and it fit me like a glove.